 Do you take insurance?

-FPFS does not accept any form of insurance.
-If you have a health plan that is a Preferred Provider Organization (PPO), your clinician can provide billing information that will allow you to seek reimbursement from your PPO.
+FPFS accepts only a few insurance carriers.
+However, If you have a health plan that is a Preferred Provider Organization (PPO), your clinician can provide you billing information that will allow you to seek reimbursement from your PPO.

 Do you take Medicare?